szymach/c-pchart/README.md

 1.1.5 Added an option to hide the X axis or only it's values (thanks to julien-gm).

+1.1.6 Added support for closures in formatting scale (thanks to funkjedi)

+2.0@dev Updated all classes to PSR-2 standard, added typehinting where possible, updated
+        annotations in methods to be as accurate as possible.

 References
 ==========
 [The original pChart website](http://www.pchart.net/)